timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 ```

 After the stack creation was complete, the script would read this file
-and issue the appropriate fleet command over SSH on one of the nodes
+and issue the appropriate fleet commands over SSH on one of the nodes
 in the fleet cluster.

 ## The Problem